-In 2016, more than 750 applications were submitted.
+For the 2018 competition, roughly 400 applications were submitted.
 More than 180 corporate and private sponsors support the business plan competition.
-Venture capitalists and other investors from around the country volunteer their time to judge the competition, with the majority of the 275+ judges coming from the investment sector.
-161 past competitors have gone on to successfully launch their businesses and are still in business today, with another 15 having successful exits.
-These companies have raised in excess of $1.2 billion in funding.
+Angel investors, venture capitalists and other investors from around the country volunteer their time to judge the competition, with the majority of the 275+ judges coming from the investment sector.
+Since 2017, 205 past competitors have gone on to successfully launch their businesses and are still in business today, 28 of those have had successful exits.
+All RBPC past competitors have raised in excess of $1.9 billion in funding.

 We provide an unparalleled experience for the participants by designing a diverse program over the course of three-days; with significant time designated for feedback and interaction with the judging panel.